whitneyburton/portfolios/students/1510/beth-sebian/20160121-beth-sebian-m2.markdown

 ### Work

 The project work below reveals some consistent themes across my work this module:
-* Comfort with Rails, TDD and debugging
+* Working knowledge of Rails, TDD and debugging with Pry and Byebug
-* Seeking testing experience with both Minitest and RSpec
+* Seeking experience in areas of weakness: testing with RSpec when given choice, creating additional Rails projects outside of class for extra repetitions.
-* Still a bit behind with style.
-For example, tests are too verbose, relying on methods that could be cleaner, not spending adequate time refactoring to write clear, clean code.
+* Continuing to struggle with style: tests are too verbose, methods could be cleaner, inadequate time spent refactoring.
-* Strong collaboration skills: ability to lead projects and execute, work well with others.
+* Collaborating effecting, demonstrating ability to lead projects, execute concensus goals, work well with others.

 #### Little Shop